wultra/powerauth-cmd-tool/docs/Readme.md

                                      communication.
  -l,--signature-type <arg>           In case a specified method is 'sign', this field specifies a
                                      signature type, as specified in PowerAuth signature process.
- -m,--method <arg>                   What API method to call, available names are 'prepare',
+ -m,--method <arg>                   What API method to call, available names are 'create',
                                      'status', 'remove', 'sign', 'unlock', 'create-custom',
                                      'create-token', 'validate-token', 'remove-token', 'encrypt',
                                      'sign-encrypt', 'start-upgrade' and 'commit-upgrade'.